Categories

 What will make you happy?
 You do not know.
 But if you insist, someone, some product, some way to know will present itself, and you will accept it.
 Because you need to know.

-Can you live that way?
+How do you live this way?

 Leave a Reply